o3de/o3de/Gems/AtomLyIntegration/TechnicalArt/DccScriptingInterface/Tools/DCC/Blender/AddOns/SceneExporter/README.md

 **Export as Quads or Triangles:**

 This option will export your FBX in Quads or Triangles.
-This is non-destrutive to your Blender Model.
+This is non-destructive to your Blender Model.
 This is good when **NGONs** might be an issue.

 # E: EXPORT FILE